Saturday, 13 December 2025

 What did I think?

-I received a digital ARC to read and review and this is my honest and unbiased opinion.
+I received a digital ARC to read and review for the Love Books Tours Bookstagram Tour and this is my honest and unbiased opinion.

 My rating: